-Through this training, participants will learn how to choose a key performance metric; collect and display data visually; run team huddles to get to root causes; assign corrective actions; and keep the process moving.
-Training for this certification will presented through three (3) online learning modules to be taken at your pace to earn micro-credentials in the form of digital education badges from Purdue University.
-The modules are:
+Through this training, participants will define an application/problem to solve; learn how to choose a key performance metric; collect and display data visually; run team huddles to get to root causes; assign corrective actions; and keep the process moving.
+Training for this certification can be completed in three ways:

-Each module is competency-based, includes remote coaching, and develops a stand-alone skill that is immediately applicable to your work environment.
-Earned badges accumulate into a LDI certification.
+LDIF training is competency-based, includes remote coaching, and develops a stand-alone skill that is immediately applicable to your work environment.

-- Set-up and facilitate at least one LDI process that successfully makes or sustains a material change to a key performance indicator.
+- Set-up and facilitate at least one LDI application that successfully makes or sustains a material change to a key performance indicator.

 Training must be completed three (3) months after enrollment, and the LDI application must be completed six (6) months after that.

-The Lean Daily Improvement Facilitator will develop and demonstrate the following competencies:
+The LDIF will develop and demonstrate the following competencies:

 - Facilitate 1-2 hour Kaizen events to define the outcome, key performance indicator, standard work method and target behaviors to undergo continuous improvement.

-- Design, build and install the visual management board needed to facilitate LDI including run charts, countermeasure forms, knowledge cards, Kamishibai cards, Pareto graphs and other visual controls to quickly identify when performance is outside the desired range.
+- Design, build and install the visual management board needed to facilitate LDI including run charts, countermeasure forms, knowledge cards, Pareto charts and other visual controls to quickly identify when performance is outside the desired range.

 - Design and implement a data collection processes to update the visual management board that in a timely (often daily) and practical.

 - Facilitate the creation of try-this and observe-that cards to enable team corrective action, feedback and behavior change.